Reasonable Deposit Amount For A Mortgage In Liverpool?

 Yes, most accept gifted deposits from family members and friends can be acceptable too.
 The sender of the gift will need to confirm it’s a gift, rather than a loan, and need to produce ID and proof of funds for anti-money laundering purposes.

-Evidencing the deposit
+Evidencing the Deposit

 For anti-money laundering purposes, providing bank statements help to evidence funds.
 Lenders like to see how the money is being built up as this provides more genuine insight.